cogsys-tudelft/asic-cells/README.md

 ### Python

-To install the basic driver code, use:
+To install the basic driver and hardware generation code, use:

 `pip install .`